 PENGUIN is on permanent display at the Queensland Maritime Museum in Brisbane.
 Learn more about her history at the QMM website.

 Built in Broome she had a short stint in Torres Strait and has been restored in her Broome configuration by the Australian National Maritime Museum.

 PLEAIDES Q was a pearl shell carrier and has been stored in a shed in the Northern Territory awaiting relocation to our yard in Cairns for restoration.

-Built by Norman Wright and Sons, the former Torres Strait missionary vessel STEPHEN DAVIES is in private hands and currently for sale based in Mooloolaba on the Sunshine Coast.
+Built by Norman Wright and Sons, the former Torres Strait and Cape York missionary vessel STEPHEN DAVIES joined the fleet in late 2019 after a voyage from Mooloolaba.

 Torres Herald was also built by Norman Wright and Sons with her last known location being when she sank in 2014 in the Calliope River near Gladstone.